 - Internationally, as global economic growth slows, we see risks mounting for Europe tied to the war in Ukraine, and we expect headwinds for economically cyclical emerging markets, while developed Asia is a relative bright spot.

 - We are avoiding early-phase cyclical U.S. sectors and, instead, are emphasizing sectors that we expect will see less deceleration in earnings and less margin degradation as economic growth slows.

 - We have increased exposure to late-phase, defensive U.S. sectors by establishing overweight allocations to Consumer Staples and Utilities, while also maintaining an overweight of the Health Care sector.

-- In U.S. large-cap equity allocations, we are emphasizing sectors with secular earnings growth drivers, like Information Technology and Communication Services, which we expect will see less deceleration in revenue and earnings growth than more cyclical sectors.
+- We remain overweight the mid-phase U.S. Information Technology and Communication Services sectors, which we believe will benefit from positive secular earnings drivers and see less deceleration in revenue and earnings growth than more cyclical sectors.